cncf/devstats.archive/USAGE.md

 For example June 2017:
 - `time PG_PASS=pwd ./gha2db 2017-06-01 0 2017-07-01 0 'kubernetes,kubernetes-incubator,kubernetes-client'`

 To process kubernetes all time just use `kubernetes.sh` script.
+Like this:
+- `time PG_PASS=pwd ./kubernetes.sh`.

 # Metrics tool
 There is a tool `runq`.
 It is used to compute metrics saved in `*.sql` files.